 HISTORIC SPEEDWAY GROUP

 The extension of Elizabeth Brady Road to provide the town of Hillsborough with a truck route around the central business district originated over twenty years ago.
 Since its origin, the plan has been mired in local conflict that is now spreading to larger and more powerful interest groups.
 The plan itself is now obsolete, but the state persistently revisits the deeply unpopular project in spite of the fact that the best policy would be to take the proposal off the map.
-In the view of its opponents, no compelling case for the purpose and need of the project has ever been articulated by the town, the town planner, or any other public official.
+In the view of its opponents, no compelling case for the purpose and need of the project has ever been articulated by the town, the town planner, or any other public office.

 There are currently three routes under consideration,